Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 ### Conclusion and Results

-Guest pass is really interesting because of it's dynamic between two types of users: a customer who owns a Elements-based access control security system, and a user who is visiting one of customers locations.
+Guest pass is really interesting because of its dynamic between two types of users: a customer who owns a Elements-based access control security system, and a user who is visiting one of customers locations.
 As a young designer it was a very enjoyable problem to tackle and I learned a lot about the process of figuring out user flows in such a system.
-I also learned a lot about animations and how to utilize them to make my designs more usable.
+I also learned a lot about animations and how to utilize them to make my designs more responsive.

 Guest Pass was successfully put in production in Q4 of 2021.
+Since it's implementation it has been a become a big success and a major differentiator to competition with users asking for additional features.